-NOTE 2 - Revenue recognition
+NOTE 2 -Revenue recognition

 The Company recognizes revenue primarily from the sale of products, including its mobile phones, barcode scanners and accessories, and the majority of the Company's contracts include only one performance obligation, namely the delivery of product.
 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer and is defined as the unit of account for revenue recognition under ASC 606, Revenue from Contracts with Customers.
 The Company also recognizes revenue from other contracts that may include a combination of products and non-recurring engineering (NRE) services or from the provision of solely NRE services.
 Where there is a combination of products and NRE services, the Company accounts for the promises as individual performance obligations if they are concluded as distinct.
 Performance obligations are considered distinct if they are both capable of being distinct and distinct within the context of the contract.
-In determining whether performance obligations meet the criteria for being distinct, the Company considers a number of factors, such as the degree of interrelation and interdependence between obligations, and whether or not the good or service is ginificantly modifies or transforms another good or service in the contract.
-During the three and nine months ended September 30, 2021, and 2020, the Company did not have any contracts in which the products.
+In determining whether performance obligations meet the criteria for being distinct, the Company considers a number of factors, such as the degree of interrelation and interdependence between obligations, and whether or not the good or service significantly modifies or transforms another good or service in the contract.
+During the three and nine months ended September 30, 2021, and 2020, the Company did not have any contracts in which the products and NRE services were concluded to be a single performance obligation.
+In certain cases, the Company may offer tiered pricing based on volumes purchased for specific products.
 To date, all tiered pricing provisions have fallen into observable ranges of pricing to existing customers, thus, not resulting in any material right which could be concluded as its own performance obligation.
 In addition, the Company does not offer material post-contract support services to its customers.

 Net revenue for an individual contract is recognized at the related transaction price, which is the amount the Company expects to be entitled to in exchange for transferring the goods and/or services.
 The transaction price for product sales is calculated as the product selling price, net of variable consideration, which may include estimates for marketing development funds, sales incentives, and price protection and stock rotation rights.
 The Company records reductions to net revenues related to future product returns based on the Company's expectations and historical experience.
 Typically, variable consideration does not need to be constrained as estimates are based on specific contract terms.
 However, the Company continues to assess variable consideration estimates such that it is probable that a significant reversal of revenue will not occur.
-The transaction price for products are determined based on the prices charged to customers, which are directly observable.
-Standalone selling price basis.
+The transaction price for a contract with multiple performance obligations is allocated to the separate performance obligations on a relative standalone selling price basis.
 Standalone selling prices for products are determined based on the prices charged to customers, which are directly observable.
 Standalone selling price of the professional services are mostly based on time and materials.
 The Company determines its estimates of variable consideration based on historical collection experience with similar payor classes, aged accounts receivable by payor class, terms of payment agreements, correspondence from payors related to revenue audits or reviews, the Company's historical settlement activity of audited and reviewed claims and current economic conditions using the portfolio approach.
 Revenue is recognized only to the extent that it is probable that a significant reversal of the cumulative amount recognized will not occur in future periods.